The Complete Guide to Eating Well for Physical Health

 3. Do I have to consume snacks if I’m looking to be healthy?

-Yes, healthy foods like yogurt, nuts or even fruit can aid in maintaining physical health by ensuring that energy levels remain constant between meals.
+Yes, healthy foods like yogurt, nuts, or even fruit can aid in maintaining physical health by ensuring that energy levels remain constant between meals.

 Moderation is essential.
 Naturally occurring sugars and healthy fats can be beneficial.
 It’s the added sugar and trans fats that need to be regulated.